-He is a Diplomate for the National Center for Crisis Management and the American Academy of Experts in Traumatic Stress and is Board Certified in Crisis Chaplaincy, Emergency Response and Stress Management and is listed in the International Speakers and Trainers Bureau and the Directory of Expert Witness.
+His recognitions include the Presidential Volunteer Service Award presented by President George Bush.
+He is a Diplomate of the American Academy of Experts in Traumatic Stress and the National Center for Crisis Management, is board certified in Crisis Chaplaincy, Emergency Response, and Stress Management, and is listed in the International Speakers and Trainers Bureau and the Directory of Expert Witnesses.

 Scott D. Speight is the Founder of the Peak Performance Leadership Training Center and a Chaplain in the U.S. Army Reserves currently on active duty in South Carolina.
 Scott earned his Bachelor of Science in Management from Troy University, a Master of Divinity degree in Chaplaincy from Liberty University and a MA in Marriage and Family Therapy from Texas A&M. Scott is a Diplomate Supervisor in Pastoral Supervision and an adjunct professor with the Grace School of Theology teaching Clinical Pastoral Education.
 He is a certified coach, speaker and trainer with the John Maxwell Institute.
 Scott is the author of Living Your Life in Peak Performance: Stop Playing Small.
 Scott has presented to a variety of audiences, ranging from large corporations, non-profits, small businesses and the U.S. Army.
 Connect with Scott at www.scottspeight.com.